mguoth/Code-Samples/Software Framework - Simple Worfklow/Readme.md

 Each step in the array has “Type” and “Param” property which are common.
 But the “Param” property contains a step specific data, which are needed for execution of particular step type.

 ## Framework code
-The basic framework is not more than 100 lines of code.
+The basic framework functionality is approx 100 lines of the code [here](Software%20Framework%20-%20Simple%20Worfklow/Workflow.Framework/Workflow.cs).
+Implementations of concrete steps are covered framework extensions.

 ## Usage